kazurayam/ReactInputField/README.md

 └── tsconfig.json
 ```

 We are interested in only a single file: **`my-next-app/src/app/page.tsx`**.
-The `page.tsx` will generate the HTML of the top page when we open http://localhost:3000.
+The `page.tsx` will generate the HTML of the top page when we open http://localhost:3000 in a browser.

-Please open the `my-next-app/src/app/page.tsx` file with your favorite text editor.
-Remove all the lines.
-Make the `page.tsx` file empty!
+Please open the `my-next-app/src/app/page.tsx` file with your favorite text editor. *Remove all the lines.
+Make the `page.tsx` file empty!*

-Then, ** you want copy&page the https://github.com/kazurayam/ReactInputField/blob/develop/NextAppSrc/src/app/page.tsx **, which is as follows:
+Then, you want to copy and paste [page.txt](https://github.com/kazurayam/ReactInputField/blob/develop/NextAppSrc/src/app/page.tsx) I created, which is as follows:

 ```
 'use client';